QBF Merge Resolution is powerful but unnatural: Role of weakenings, and unnaturalness

 \subsection{Weakenings}

-Let $(C, \{M^u \mid u \in U\})$ be a line.
+Let $(C, \{M^u \mid u \in U\})$ be a line of an $\MRes$ refutation.
 Then it can be weakened in two different ways \cite{BBM-JAR20}: \begin{itemize} \item{Existential clause weakening:} $C \vee x$ can be derived from $C$, provided it does not contain the literal $\overline{x}$.
-The merge-maps remain the same.
-Similarly, $C\vee \overline{x}$ can be derived if $x \not\in C$. \item {Strategy weakening:} A trivial merge-map ($*$) can be replaced by a constant merge-map ($0$ or $1$).
+The merge maps remain the same.
+Similarly, $C\vee \overline{x}$ can be derived if $x \not\in C$. \item {Strategy weakening:} A trivial merge map ($*$) can be replaced by a constant merge map ($0$ or $1$).
 The existential clause remains the same. \end{itemize}